Effective equidistribution for some unipotent flows in $PSL(2, \mathbb{R})^k$ mod cocompact, irreducible lattice: Equidistribution of coordinate horocycle flows

 By \eqref{eq:cd-T}, there is some $T > 1$ such that

 This implies \eqref{eq:cd-lower} in the case $D \notin \mathcal B_{1/4}^s$.
 The argument for $D \in \mathcal B_{1/4}^s$ is similar, see formulas (123) and (124) of \cite{FF1} for details. \end{proof}

 \begin{proof}[Proof of Remark~\ref{rem:1}] The proof is essentially given by Corollary 5.17 of \cite{FF1}.
 Let $\mu_0$ be the bottom of the positive spectrum of $\Box_i$ on $L^2(M)$.
-From the decomposition in Theorem~\ref{theo:equidistribution} it is enough to consider the projection of $\gamma_{x, T}$ onto the invariant distributions supported in the part of the spectrum of $\Box_i$ containing $\mu_0$.
+From the decomposition in Theorem~\ref{theo:equidistribution} it is enough to consider the projection of $\gamma_{x, T}$ onto the invariant distributions supported near $\mu_0$ in the spectrum of $\Box_i$.

 First suppose that $\mu_0 \in \sigma_{pp}$.
 Then it is enough to consider $D \in \mathcal I_{\mu_0}$, and let $c_D$ be the coefficient for $D$ in the decomposition from Theorem~\ref{theo:equidistribution}.
-Because pointwise upper bounds for $c_D$ are the same order in $T$ as the $L^2$-lower bounds, we have a constant $C_s := C_s(\Gamma, D) > 0$ such that for any $x \in M$ and any $T \gg 1$ sufficiently large,
+Because pointwise upper bounds for $c_D$ are the same order in $T$ as the $L^2$-lower bounds, we have a constant $C_s := C_s(D) > 0$ such that for any $x \in M$ and any $T \gg 1$ sufficiently large,

 Now we sketch the argument in Corollary~5.17 of \cite{FF1}, which proves the estimate in Theorem~\ref{theo:equidistribution} is sharp.

 Let $K \in (0, 1)$ be a constant, and let $A_T := A_{D, T, K} \subset M$ be defined by